AnticOwl/anticowl.github.io/_posts/2025-01-27-Hitman-Absolution.md

 This one is quite simple.
 Once the game loaded and your level loaded, press `F11` to pause the game and the `K` to activate the camera.
 Alternatively, you can press `F10` to do both.
 <p></p>
-Once done, pres `F10` to coma back to the game.
+Once done, pres `F10` to come back to the game.

 ### About ReShade and HUD
 rename dxgi.dll to d3d11.dll to avoid the SDK to no load correctly.
 The HUD mod needs to be loaded for the keybind to work.